 Women are behind many of Arkansas’s important moments and enduring monuments, and so many of them achieved their success without the independence and equality that their male counterparts enjoyed.
 March is National Women’s History Month, and a wonderful way to celebrate in Central Arkansas is with a tour of their achievements.
 You may be surprised to learn that some of these familiar sites owe their very existence to women.
 Here are a few places to contemplate and give thanks to the women who have helped shape our state.

 Each year since 1987, the National Women’s History Project has declared a theme for the month of March; the theme for 2016 is “Working to Form a More Perfect Union: Honoring Women in Public Service and Government.”
 And one of NWHP’s honorees this year is Daisy Bates, the journalist and Civil Rights activist who helped the Little Rock Nine integrate Little Rock Central High School.
-Daisy and her husband, L.C., weathered threats and attacks every day as they welcomed the Little Rock Nine into their home, where Daisy would counsel the students and they would prepare for the next day’s attempt to enter the high school.
+Daisy and her husband, L.C., weathered threats and attacks every day as they welcomed the Little Rock Nine into their home.
+There, Daisy would counsel students and prepare for the next day’s attempt to enter the high school.
 The L.C. and Daisy Bates Home, located at 1207 W. 28th St. in Little Rock, is a National Historic Landmark.

 Another Arkansas institution got its start nearby and was founded by a woman.
-Bernie Babcock, who was the first Arkansas woman to be included in the “Who’s Who of Authors and Writers”; the first female telegraph editor in the South; the mid-century reigning authority on Abraham Lincoln; and a member of the Women’s Christian Temperance Union whose writings were credited with helping usher in prohibition, first established her Museum of Natural History on the third floor of the Little Rock City Hall in 1927.
+Bernie Babcock, the first Arkansas woman included in the “Who’s Who of Authors and Writers”; the first female telegraph editor in the South; the mid-century reigning authority on Abraham Lincoln; and a member of the Women’s Christian Temperance Union whose writings were credited with helping usher in prohibition, first established her Museum of Natural History on the third floor of the Little Rock City Hall in 1927.
 By 1942, it had relocated to the Tower Building of the Little Rock Arsenal in City Park, which Babcock worked to have renamed MacArthur Park.
 In 1998, that museum—now known as Museum of Discovery—opened at its present location in Little Rock’s River Market District.